 To create the chart like this one, do the following:

-In the Series Options section, change the Angle of first slice setting:
+5. On the Format Data Series pane, in the Series Options tab, change the Angle of first slice setting:

 - On the Border section, select No Line: